Your case can end in other ways.

 The judge reviews the agreement and approves a Stipulated Award for 12% permanent disability.

-A Compromise and Release is an agreement between the injured worker and insurance company to end an injured worker’s case.
+A Compromise and Release is an agreement between the injured worker and the insurance company to end an injured worker’s case.

 A judge does not make a finding in a Compromise and Release.
 A judge only determines if the agreement seems fair.1

 Example: Anne and the insurance company reach an agreement to resolve her entire case, including any future medical care, for $20,000.
 There is no specific value for temporary disability, permanent disability, or the future medical care.